I trust there is plenty in here to educate, inform, and often entertain!

-Eventually the Roller was rigged and soon soared above the field.
-The rather uncomfortable wind speeds often pushed the kite to the left but it always recovered and returned to a 60 degree line angle.
-The tethers held, despite a very healthy tension in the 50 pound flying line.
+Eventually, the roller was rigged and soon it soared above the field.
+The rather uncomfortable wind speeds often pushed the kite to the left but it always recovered and returned to a 60-degree line angle.
+The tethers held, despite a very healthy tension in the 50-pound flying line.

-With 2 kites up on 300 feet of line and one on a small block winder, it was going to take a while to bring them both down.
+With two kites up on 300 feet of line and one on a small block-winder, it was going to take a while to bring them all down.

 Paper Kites Cavort

-The purpose of today's outing was 2-fold - log some more time on the Paper Sled and test the Paper Diamond with more dihedral.
+The purpose of today's outing was twofold—to log some more time on the Paper Sled and to test the Paper Diamond with more dihedral.

-At the size it is, the Diamond's paper sail formed an almost solid surface like a model aircraft wing carved from balsa wood or foam.
-Despite being much heavier than traditional kite sail material, the little Diamond had no trouble going to quite high line angles.
+At the size it is, the diamond's paper sail formed an almost solid surface like a model aircraft wing carved from balsa wood or foam.
+Despite being much heavier than traditional kite-sail material, the little diamond had no trouble going to quite high line-angles.
 Amazing!
-I think this and following Paper designs are really going to rock in the Gentle to Moderate wind speed range.
+I think this and following Paper Series designs are really going to rock in the gentle to moderate wind-speed range.

 At this point I probably should have moved to a bigger field.
-Then, all 120m (400ft) of thread could have been let out for the Sled.
-But instead, I persisted and finally managed to log a 5-minute and two 10-minute flights.
-In every case, the kite simply sank out in slow air.
-All the way from about 150 feet off the ground.
+Then, all 120 meters (400 feet) of thread could have been let out for the sled.
+But instead, I persisted and finally managed to log a 5 minute and two 10-minute flights.
+In every case, the kite simply sank out in slow air—all the way from about 150 feet off the ground.

 Spineless Diamond, Soaring Sled

-No, not the latest kiting kung fu movie—rather, the latest Paper Kites expedition...
+No, it's not the latest kiting kung fu movie—rather, the latest Paper Kites expedition.

 The Paper Diamond proved easy to launch in the gusts that came through, with no problems at all with the horizontal spars this time.
 However, once high enough to catch the full force of the breeze, the kite began to exhibit a peculiar bobbing motion.
-Oh, that must be the the lack of a 3rd bridle leg I thought.
-But there was more to it...
+Oh, that must be the the lack of a third bridle-leg I thought.
+But there was more to it.

-The bobbing was quite cyclic at times, which reminded me of what Deltas do when they have a weak spine!
+The bobbing was quite cyclic at times, which reminded me of what deltas do when they have a weak spine!
 Yep, that would almost certainly be the problem.
-An inadequate vertical spar that was flexing excessively under load.
+An inadequate vertical spar was flexing excessively under load.

-So, the Diamond was placed back in the car and the Paper Sled pulled out.
-A bit risky, since there was barely enough consistent breeze.
-Surprisingly, the Sled ended up flying very high on 2 separate flights.
+So, the diamond was placed back in the car and the Paper Sled pulled out.
+This was a bit risky, since there was barely enough consistent breeze.
+Surprisingly, the sled ended up flying very high on two separate flights.

 Thermal activity was around.
 The flip side to getting great height was the lulls and areas of sinking air that came through.
-Enough to down a not-so-light Sled kite in less than a minute!
+This was enough to down a not-so-light sled kite in less than a minute!

-Flight number 2 saw the Paper Sled catch a quite strong patch of lift.
-Stepping out of leafy shade, I looked up and couldn't believe the line angle!
+Flight number two saw the Paper Sled catch a quite strong patch of lift.
+Stepping out of some leafy shade, I looked up and couldn't believe the line angle!
 Really, there's no kite of modest performance that a decent thermal can't fix :-)

-The next outing might be down at the beach, to get some close-up photos of the Sled.
-And to test a Diamond that hopefully will exhibit a bit of back-bone.
+The next outing might be down at the beach, to get some closeup photos of the sled.
+I'll also test a diamond that hopefully will exhibit a bit of backbone.

-A slightly risky proposition, taking out paper kites with small patches of rain on the radar!
-But the patches of approaching light rain were dissipating, so out I went...
+This was a slightly risky proposition, taking out paper kites with small patches of rain on the radar!
+But the patches of approaching light rain were dissipating, so out I went.

 After the usual fiddling about in wind shadow, the Paper Sled finally found enough height and line length at the right moment.
-The newly minted #2, made in colored sheets of A4 toiled upwards on a tight polyester thread.
+The newly minted #2 (made in colored sheets of A4) toiled upward on a tight polyester thread.

 All-paper winders are also being developed, just to be consistent.
 The winder paired with this Paper Sled had a total of 120 meters (400 feet) of sewing thread wound on.
 I'll buy some more for my wife later ;-)

 Leaving a few turns on the winder for safety, the line was passed under my gear bag.
 It held OK, with the winder jammed up against the upwind side of the bag.
 And there it was—a good 35 degrees of angle with the kite quite steady up at 200 feet off the grass.
-And perhaps 50 feet more when rising air and fresher breeze strengths came through.
+And perhaps it would go 50 feet more when rising air and fresher breeze strengths came through.

-While the MBK Paper Sled did it's thing up high, it was time to test the Paper Diamond #1.
-Earlier tests in the back yard had established that single-line bridles would not be practical in moderate winds.
+While the MBK Paper Sled did its thing up high, it was time to test the Paper Diamond #1.
+Earlier tests in the backyard had established that single-line bridles would not be practical in moderate winds.
 Not surprised?
 Neither was I really.
-Paper and tape has it's limits.
-So, to drastically reduce the stresses on the horizontal spar, a simple 2-leg bridle was tried.
+Paper and tape has its limits.
+So, to drastically reduce the stresses on the horizontal spar, a simple two-leg bridle was tried.

-The Diamond lifted off with greater ease than the Sled, which was surprising, However, the horizontal spar failed at the bridle attachment points whenever the wind gusted.
+The diamond lifted off with greater ease than the sled, which was surprising.
+However, the horizontal spar failed at the bridle attachment-points whenever the wind gusted.
 No problem—a bit of extra paper and tape at just the right spots will fix it.
-A much easier problem to solve than making a 1-line bridle work!
+It's a much easier problem to solve than making a 1-line bridle work!
 A little extra tail will be needed too.

-After 15 minutes in the air, the Sled came down.
-Possibly due to a bridle line finding it's way around an upper corner of the sail in rough air.
-No damage was evident and the kite sailed straight back up to 200 feet after one false start.
-This second flight lasted for 25 minutes—almost 10 of which was during the laborious wind-in of thread!
+After 15 minutes in the air, the sled came down.
+This was possibly due to a bridle line finding its way around an upper corner of the sail in rough air.
+No damage was evident, and the kite sailed straight back up to 200 feet after one false start.
+This second flight lasted for 25 minutes—almost 10 of which were during the laborious wind-in of thread!

-The first craft to be unrolled and rigged was a large single-liner with 2 bowed horizontal spars and several battens.
+The first craft to be unrolled and rigged was a large single-liner with two bowed horizontal spars and several battens.
 Interesting!
-The outline was an odd low-aspect-ratio shape—nothing standard like a Diamond or Rokkaku.
+The outline was an odd low-aspect-ratio shape—nothing standard like a diamond or rokkaku.
 The owner had a huge amount of bow in the lower spar but I guess he did it in response to the kite's behavior in the air.
-In fact, a small loop knot had been tied into the bow-line to pull even more curvature into the glass-fiber tube.
+In fact, a small loop knot had been tied into the bow line to pull even more curvature into the fiberglass tube.
 Only the horizontal spars had been removed from the sail to allow the kite to be packed away.